 - N32-f interface

 The scope of the HTTP/2 connection used for the N32-c interface is short-lived.
 Once the initial handshake is completed the connection is torn down as specified in 3GPP TS 33.501 [6].
-The HTTP/2 connection used for N32-c is end to end between the SEPPs and does not involve an IPX to intercept the HTTP/2 connection, though an IPX may be involved for IP level routing.
+The HTTP/2 connection used for N32-c is end to end between the SEPPs and does not involve an RI to intercept the HTTP/2 connection, though an RI may be involved for IP level routing.

 The scope of the HTTP/2 connection used for the N32-f interface is long-lived.
 The N32-f HTTP/2 connection at a SEPP can be:

-- Case A: Towards a SEPP of another PLMN without involving any IPX intermediaries or involving IPX intermediaries where IPX does not require modification or observation of the information; or
+- Case A: Towards a SEPP of another PLMN without involving any RI or involving RI where RI does not require modification or observation of the information; or

-- Case B: Towards a SEPP of another PLMN via IPX where IPX requires modification or observation of the information.
-In this case, the HTTP/2 connection from a SEPP terminates at the next hop IPX with the IPX acting as a HTTP proxy.
+- Case B: Towards a SEPP of another PLMN via RI where RI requires modification or observation of the information.
+In this case, the HTTP/2 connection from a SEPP terminates at the next hop RI with the RI acting as a HTTP proxy.

 For the N32-f interface the HTTP/2 connection management requirements specified in clause 5.2.6 of 3GPP TS 29.500 [4] shall be applicable.
 The URI scheme used for the N32-f JOSE protected message forwarding API shall be "http".
 If confidentiality protection of all IEs for the N32-f JOSE protected message forwarding procedure is required, then: